-The Success Partnership Communications Team is housed under the Community Action Agency of Southern New Mexico (CAASNM).
+The Success Partnership's Communication Team is housed under the Community Action Agency of Southern New Mexico (CAASNM).
 CAASNM is a nonprofit that enhances sustainability through asset-building programs and connecting clients to care.
 CAASNM serves five southwestern counties within New Mexico, including Doña Ana County.
-The Communications Team provides support by way of design, video, photography, and continuity of branding & messaging www.CAASNM.org
+The Communications Team provides internal and external continuity of branding & messaging by way of design, photography, video, web, and written content.

+www.caasnm.org

-(575) 527-8799 To email the Comms Team: sommer@ngagenm.org michelle@ngagenm.org
+(575) 527-8799 sommer@ngagenm.org michelle@ngagenm.org